VeeamHub/veeam-postman/postman_for_veeam_backup_and_replication/README.md

    * Add the following variables:

-     * `baseUrl`: Base URL of Veeam Backup & Replication REST API
+     * `baseUrl`: Base URL or IP address of Veeam Backup & Replication REST API

-       * You must include `https://` at the beginning of the URL and `:9419` at the end of the URL
+       * You must include `https://` at the beginning of the URL and `:9419` at the end of the URL, e.g., `https://10.10.10.10:9419`

      * `vbr-username`: Username to authenticate with the VBR server